• Login

 About

-Sharon has over 20 years of experience in Jewish educational and communal settings including serving as the first Orthodox woman chaplain at Harvard and as Rosh Moshava of Camp Stone.
-She is known for speaking up and shifting the paradigm.
-The Jewish Week recognized her as a "36 Under 36" honoree and "Forward 50" list of Influential Jews.
+Sharon has over 20 years of experience including serving as the first Orthodox woman chaplain at Harvard and Rosh Moshava at Camp Stone.
+She was recognized on the "Forward 50" list of Influential Jews.
 Sharon earned her PhD at NYU and MA and BA from YU.
+She consults with nonprofits on board management and fundraising.
+Learn more at https://sharonweissgreenberg.com/

 Programs